Red Bull Mind Gamers: a boost for mind games?

 The online hub

-Another global tournament organised by Red Bull is the Red Bull Mind Gamers’ global Escape Room World Championship.
-In 2017 the first edition took place in Budapest, Hungary, and a second season will take place in 2018.
+Another global tournament Red Bull organised is the Red Bull Mind Gamers’ global Escape Room World Championship.
+In 2017 the first edition took place in Budapest, Hungary.

 Escape room gaming has really found footing over the last decade, with many locations opening around the world.
 To escape the room, players or groups of players have to solve a series of puzzles that challenge creativity, logic, visual thinking and strategic skills within a time limit.